miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 with, folks.

 If you want religion, go read Alice, Dorothy, and Princess Nell.
 Oh, and Little Mikey Valentine!
-That's much better SciFi with religious spiritual overtones if you're looking for it, but you're going to have to Google it to know what I'm talking about.
-Thank you, Robert Heinlein.
-You did a good ***Job***.
+No, not the one from ***Monster's Inc***, though Miracle Max is the best.
+No, I mean the other one he's named after, but you're going to have to reverse it and do some word ***smith***ing to figure it out.
+That book has much better SciFi with religious spiritual overtones that that other charlatan's, but I'm not going to tell you what it is.
+You can kiss my heiny line and go get a ***Job***.

 There was this movie with Michael Kane called ***Shock to The System***.
 He was a businessman who was getting screwed over by his company and he was going to